NCAR/tiegcm/doc/userguide/source.rst

 ..
 Warning::

-  Some details of these flow charts may be out of date with respect to TIEGCM version |version|
+  Some details of these flow charts are out of date with respect to TIEGCM version |version|

 * :base_url:`TIEGCM Code Structure (multi-page pdf) <code_structure/tiegcm_codestruct.pdf>`